openscoring/openscoring/README.md

 By default, the "admin" role is granted to all HTTP requests that originate from the local network address.

-In case of an error (ie. response status codes 4XX or 5XX), the response body is a JSON serialized form of an `org.openscoring.common.SimpleResponse` object.
+In case of an error (ie. response status codes 4XX or 5XX), the response body is a JSON serialized form of an `org.openscoring.common.SimpleResponse`  [(source)] (https://github.com/jpmml/openscoring/blob/master/openscoring-common/src/main/java/org/openscoring/common/SimpleResponse.java) object.

 Java clients may use the following idiom to check if an operation succeeded or failed:
 ```java